rwheat1/Portfolio12/Portfolio10.md

 ## Main Analyses

 Ok, now that we’ve set that up, I’m going to run a series of regression models.
-If I were doing the full thing for this, I would probably run something to account for potential lack of independent observations (e.g., players nested within teams, nested within years).
+If I were doing a full thing for this, I would probably run something to account for potential lack of independent observations (e.g., players nested within teams).
 But I’m not going to do all that today.

-First, I will see if the dichotomous variable of season_type predicts total_raptor.
+Instead, I will see if the dichotomous variable of season_type predicts total_raptor.
 In other words: do players generally play better or worse in the playoffs?